IGBIllinois/data-usage-reporting/README.md

 ## Notes

-- **Performance**: Full scans can take several hours depending on GPFS size
+- **Performance**: Full scans can take several hours depending on storage size and directory depth
 - **Disk Space**: Raw scan data can be large (several GB); consider cleanup policies
 - **Security**: Keep `mysql_config.json` and email configs secure (add to `.gitignore`)
 - **Scheduling**: Consider running via cron on the 1st of each month